 2018: Open for Kids & Families

-The dream of Crescent Cove since its inception will come true when the doors open to the first children's respite and hospice home in the Midwest, and the third in the U.S.
+The dream of Crescent Cove came true when the doors opened in May 2018 to the first children's respite and hospice home in the Midwest, and the third in the U.S.

 - The first family stayed at the Respite & Hospice Home for Kids in May 2018.